-21the pure gold decorations that resembled flowers,
+- 21the pure gold decorations that resembled flowers, - a nd the lamps and tongs.

 22The workers also made the pure gold wick trimmers and bowls for sprinkling, and dishes and incense burners, the gold doors of the temple, the gold inner doors leading to the very holy place, the gold doors leading to the main hall.